uphold/rest-api-examples/rest-api/javascript/authentication/client-credential-flow/README.md

 **Important notice:** In Uphold's production environment, client credentials authentication is only available for **business accounts**, and requires manual approval from Uphold.
 Please [contact Uphold](mailto:developer@uphold.com) to obtain this permission.
-For applications that use the sandbox environment, as is the case with this demo project, those requirements can be skipped.
+For requests made in the sandbox environment, as is the case with this demo project, those requirements can be skipped.

 ## Requirements